Best Laptop Docking Station of 2021

 Analysis and Test Results

-The laptop docking market is saturated and as a result, picking the right device to meet one's needs can be challenging.
+The laptop docking market is saturated and as a result, picking the right device to meet your needs can be challenging.
 That's where we can lend a helping hand.
 This review of docking stations is an in-depth analysis of the leading devices on the market.
 We researched, bought, and tested each unit.
 Our evaluation included the range of functionality including port types, charging method as well as dock size and orientation.
 Additionally, we evaluated the number of displays supported and the corresponding resolution and refresh rate.
 Read on for the details of our analysis, including which models performed the best and why.

 The first thing to do when shopping for a docking station is to make sure it will meet the requirements of one's laptop operating system.
 The most common operating systems used today are Windows and macOS.
 Most docking stations here reviewed support both of these operating systems.
 However, the Plugable models are limited to Windows machines.